by: Negin Vatanian

 Filling a new position is to meet a need of an organization, which can be through internal resources that already exist or from outside.
 The person who fills this position regardless of being an internal or an external hire is to bring value into the organization to hopefully meet this need.
 Internal and external candidates offer completely different values and it is important to know which values are being brought by each category.

 Internal hiring is based on promoting the existing employees from within the organization and by shuffling them to a new position.
 This can be horizontally and from one department to another one, or through promotion by offering a higher position to a current employee who is familiar with the job and has the potential to perform the new tasks and is able to perform new and more responsibilities.
+Internal hiring can be enhanced through the use of pre-existing employee management services.
+To learn more about employee management services and professional employer organizations (PEOs) head to The PEO People website.

 The internal candidate knows the business model, organization goals and inside culture, and has the skills that are required by the company for doing that particular job as well as the ability to do the job based on her/his previous performance and interpersonal skills.
 They already know the internal processes and producers as well as customers, clients, and their coworkers.
 The candidate has already demonstrated his or her potential, and has established a relationship with their colleagues, as well as the leaders and management.
 This established relationship and knowledge about the organization, culture and other employees help the newly promoted employee to settle in his/her new role.
 As a result, internal hires are able to assimilate faster into their new position and role.
 Internal hiring requires a better title and increase in payment, which also increases employee satisfaction and moral.
 Internal hirings are more useful for long-term commitments and planning as it sends a message to other employees that the organization values their career planning and development.